grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/04 Results Output/DataDog.md

 - Run the Datadog Agent
 - Run the k6 test
 - Visualize in Datadog
+- Add the k6 Dashboard

 ## Run the Datadog Agent

-To get k6 metrics into Datadog, k6 has to send metrics to the Datadog Agent that will collect, aggregate, and forward the metrics to the Datadog platform.
+To get k6 metrics into Datadog, k6 sends metrics through the Datadog Agent, which collects, aggregates, and forwards the metrics to the Datadog platform.

-You can run the Datadog Agent service as a Docker container with this command:
+Run the Datadog Agent service as a Docker container with this command:

 <div class="code-group" data-props='{"labels": [""]}'>